ElasticLINQ/ElasticLINQ/NOTES.md

 ### Needs improvement
 1. Formatting non-string values for querying - e.g. dates
-2. Error handling for unsupported LINQ syntax
+2. Error reporting for unsupported LINQ syntax
-3. Error handling for bad or incorrect return data
+3. Error reporting for bad or incorrect return data

 ### Not yet supported
-1. Primary key look-up to other DB (e.g. Couchbase)
+1. Async<T>
-2. Async<T>
+2. Caching
-3. Caching
+3. Hooks for profiling
 4. Any other desired Elasticsearch operations

 ### Not supported; not recommended